🏞 State Resources

 1,077 acres

-Hyperscale campus backed by Meta Platforms.
-Planning Commission voted unanimously to recommend denial after 7-hour meeting with hundreds of public comments.
-Township adopted 6-month moratorium in November 2025.
+Hyperscale campus backed by Meta Platforms at Grand River Avenue and Fleming Road.
+Planning Commission voted unanimously to recommend denial after a 7-hour hearing.
+Township adopted a 6-month moratorium November 2025.
+Developers Stantec and Randee LLC formally withdrew the rezoning application on December 8, 2025, citing respect for the moratorium.

 Sponsors